Changissnz/nu_merchant_principal/README.md

 the others "elaborate".
 The "elaborate" tend to lack an origin, as perceived by third-party inspectors.
-The "elaborate" does not need to rely on any novel techniques to exist in their forms.
+The "elaborate" does not need to rely on any novel techniques to exist in their forms, but do require a greater-than-average number of layerings to present themselves in outward appearance.
 One feature of the "elaborate", already mentioned, is that they would lose their identity if they are to undergo condensation.
 The possibly greater effectiveness of the "sophisticated" in comparison to the "elaborate" is that the authentically "sophisticated"